Start the dashboard server

+Dashboard records all of your precious experiments in one place so that you don’t need spreadsheet anymore to record your experiments.
 One key concept in Dashboard is Subrun and Run.
 Subrun is a single benchmark run of a specific engine/benchmark/hardware/model combination.
 Run is a group of Subruns.

 Starting the Dashboard